vawser/Yapped-Rune-Bear/README.md

 Credit to JKAnderson for the [original version](https://github.com/JKAnderson/Yapped).

-# Warning

-As far as we know, in Elden Ring any edits to the regulation file (where params are stored) will trigger anticheat, including simply opening it and resaving it.

-Only use modified params in offline mode.
-Back up your save file and restore it before going online again if you're doing anything that could affect it.

 # Usage

 To edit params and have them used by the game, you need to first unpack and patch the game with UXM.